fehmizen/Google-Play-Store-Research/README.md

 # Google-Play-Store-Research

-Was curious on the statistical correlations amoung various variables for each app on Google's Play Store file:///C:/Users/fehmizen/Google-Play-Store-Research/Group4_Final_Paper.html
+Curious on the statistical correlations amoung various variables for each app on Google's Play Store.